I compiled this care guide to help out beginners who are considering keeping these awesome fish.

-In the video below from Raheem Mcdermott you can see how the Tiger Barbs attack these frozen blood worm cubes.
+In the video below from Raheem Mcdermott, you can see how they attack these frozen blood worm cubes.

-The filtration current also keeps the blood worms in a general circular movement making it easily accessible to the Tiger Barbs.
+The filtration current also keeps the blood worms in a general circular movement making it easily accessible for the fish.

 Video: Tiger Barbs Eating Blood Worms